Don’t know a periapical from a bitewing? Today’s post focuses on dental X-rays.

 If you are a patient of The Lewisville Dentist and are worried about the safety of dental X-rays, we invite you to talk to our involved staff.
 We can explain all the precautions that we take to reduce radiation exposure and answer any questions you may have.

-If you are pregnant and need a dental X-ray at The Lewisville Dentist, it is critical to let Dr. Goodman know this before X-rays are taken.
+If you are pregnant and need a dental X-ray at The Lewisville Dentist, it is critical to let Dr. Baugh know this before X-rays are taken.
 X-rays are not necessarily dangerous for pregnant women, but they are often postponed until after delivery as a precaution.

 Contact The Lewisville Dentist: